 2.3.
 We process data from your and (or) your company (start-up) profile (“profile data”).
-The profile data may include your first and last name, email address, phone number and other contact details, position in the company and other data that you provide while registering.
-We obtain such data directly from you or, upon your choice, from Startup Includer profile.
-We process profile data for the purposes of operating our website, providing our services, ensuring the security of our website and services and communicating with you.
+The profile data may include your first and last name, email address, phone number, and other contact details, position in the company, and other data that you provide while registering.
+We obtain such data directly from you or, upon your choice, from the Startup Includer profile.
+We process profile data for the purposes of operating our website, providing our services, ensuring the security of our website and services, and communicating with you.
 The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract, as well as our legitimate interests, namely monitoring and improving our website and services.

 2.4.
 We may process information that you provide when applying for a job or other position (“career data”).
-The career data may include your first and last name, email address, phone number, information about your education and professional experience and other data that you provide in your CV and online application form.
-We process career data to enable recruitment process.
-The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract, as well as our legitimate interests, namely making decision about your recruitment and ensuring business continuity.
+The career data may include your first and last name, email address, phone number, information about your education and professional experience, and other data that you provide in your CV and online application form.
+We process career data to enable the recruitment process.
+The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract, as well as our legitimate interests, namely making decisions about your recruitment and ensuring business continuity.

 2.5.
 We may process information that you provide to us for subscribing to our email messages (newsletters) (“messaging data”).
 The messaging data may include your name and email address.
 We process messaging data for the purposes of sending to you relevant email messages and newsletters.
 The legal basis for this processing is your consent.

 2.8.
-We may process any of your personal data identified in this notice where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks or obtaining professional advice.
+We may process any of your personal data identified in this notice where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, or obtaining professional advice.
 The legal basis for this processing is our legitimate interests, namely the proper protection of our business against risks.

 2.9.
 In addition to the specific purposes set out in this Section, we may also process any of your personal data where such processing is necessary to comply with our legal obligations or to protect the vital interests of any individual.

 3.3.
-We may disclose your personal data to our anti-fraud, risk and compliance solution providers insofar as reasonably necessary for the purposes of protecting your personal data and fulfilling our legal obligations.
+We may disclose your personal data to our anti-fraud, risk, and compliance solution providers insofar as reasonably necessary for the purposes of protecting your personal data and fulfilling our legal obligations.